hbish/conf-perf-testing-crypto-exchange/slides/99-thanks.md

 <!-- note
 - So some key takeaways from today

-- Performance testing is not purely non-functional testing, but an extension of functional testing, if you can get the test correct enough
+- Performance testing is not purely non-functional testing, it can be an extension of functional testing, if you can get the tests and assertions going

 - Test with a goal in mind and understand that your intuition may not always be correct, collect as much data as possible to help with your analysis

-- and remember statistic can sometimes work against you -->
+- and remember statistic can sometimes work against you.
+-->
 ## Takeaways